truthixify/inkfundme/TUTS.md

    ```
    This generates a static site in `frontend/out/`.

-2. **Deploy to Netlify**:
+2. **Deploy to Vercel**:
-   - Sign in to [Netlify](https://www.netlify.com/) and select "New site from Git."
+   - Sign in to [Vercel](https://www.vercel.com/) and select "New site from Git."
    - Connect your GitHub account and choose the `truthixify/inkfundme` repository.
    - Set build settings:
      - Build command: `cd frontend && bun run build && bun run export`
      - Publish directory: `frontend/out`
    - Deploy the site.
-Netlify provides a URL (e.g., `https://inkfundme.netlify.app`).
+Vercel provides a URL (e.g., `https://inkfundme.vercel.app`).

 3. **Test the Deployed App**:
-   - Visit the Netlify URL and connect your Polkadot.js wallet.
+   - Visit the Vercel URL and connect your Polkadot.js wallet.
    - Verify interaction with the Passet Hub testnet.

 ---